 If your test is negative, everyone can end isolation.
 If it is positive, everyone should continue to isolate, and the NHS Test and Protect team will be in touch to start contact tracing.

 Those contacted through the Test and Protect programme will be required to self-isolate for 14 days.
 If guests who are isolating can travel home safely to isolate, avoiding the use of public transport, they should do so.
 If this is not possible, guests are expected to remain in their accommodation or make alternative arrangements and are expected to be able to cover any additional costs.

 In the event that this is not possible, the guest should discuss this with the NHS Test and Protect team.
 The guest may be signposted to the National Assistance Helpline on 0800 111 4000 if they need help to isolate and cannot arrange it themselves or through friends and family.

 After the required period of self-isolation, guests and anyone else in their party who has been affected can then return to their main place of residence.

 If you are unsure or your symptoms worsen please call NHS24 on 111 for advice or guidance or visit the NHS Inform website.

 If you have a medical emergency call 999 and tell them you have COVID-19 symptoms.

-From 9th July, face coverings must be worn in all shops, with exemptions for young children and people with certain health conditions.
+Face coverings must be worn in all shops, with exemptions for young children and people with certain health conditions.